thecppzoo/thecppzoo.github.io/idioms/vtable-freeze.md

   mov r14, qword ptr [r15]
   mov rdi, r14
   call qword ptr [rsp + 8]
-  mov ebx, eax
-  mov rdi, r14
-  call qword ptr [rsp]
+        ; what we want!
+        ; notice the indirect call is to a value, *(rsp + 8) which ; does NOT change within the loop
+        ; this maximizes the chances of the branch predictor to work well ; or, if it fails (because of the branch target buffer got messed with ; by unrelated code), the recovery from the misprediction should be ; quick since the value may be in a non-visible register or some ; other processor mechanims mov ebx, eax mov rdi, r14 call qword ptr [rsp]
+        ; again, this should be the cheapest indirect call ; by the way, that the compiler does not promote these to ; non-ephemeral registers tells me this should be as fast ; as call r<something>
-  add ebx, ebp
-  add ebx, eax
-  add r15, 8
+        ; which definitively is the fastest indirect call add ebx, ebp add ebx, eax add r15, 8